Suriya Prasathinphimai: Professional career

 On December 2, 2000, he fought against Masato from Japan in the memorial event of Thai King's Birthday.
 He won by the unanimous decision after 5th round and he also won the world title of IWM(International World Muaythai) at super welterweight.

 On May 20, 2001, he fought against Hiroyuki Doi in Japan, and he won by the unanimous decision after 5th round.
 He knocked down Doi during 4th round with left cross, and Doi was docked one point when he threw Suriya during 5th round because Doi had been in the habit of throwing his opponents as he was a shoot boxer.

 Winning Bronze medal at Olympic Games

 On August 28, 2004, he won the bronze medal in middleweight (75 kg) at the 2004 Summer Olympics.

 On March 4, 2004, Suriya participated "S-1 World Championship", the tournament of Muay Thai, at the Rajadamnern Stadium in Bangkok, Thailand.
-He fought against Jean Charles Skabowsky from France in the quarter final, but he was beaten by the unanimous decision after 3rd round.
+He fought against Jean-Charles Skarbowsky from France in the quarter-final, but he was beaten by the unanimous decision after 3rd round.

 In 2005 he competed for Thailand at the Boxing World Cup in Moscow, Russia, losing both his matches in the preliminary round.
 Prasathinphimai is also a professional kickboxer, the winner of World S-1 Kings Cup 2003 Tournament.